 You can now enter your federal and state withholding elections on-line through Employee Self Service!
 Also, year end w-2 forms are available through self service as well!.
 Employees can check out the help sheet below that will assist in understanding w-2 information.

-Any employee that claims exempt status on their W-4 form, must complete a new w-4 form in January of each year per IRS regulations, because exempt status is only valid for 1 year before it expires.
-If a new W4 form is not received by the time the old one expires, Payroll is required to change withholding to single w/ zero allowances.
-In addition the employee should complete a W-4MN form.
+Any employee that claims exempt status on either federal or state taxes, must complete a new federal W4 and state W4-MN form in January of each year because exempt status is only valid for 1 year before it expires.
+If a new W4 and W4-MN form is not received by the time the old one expires, Payroll is required to change withholding to the federal and state default withholding rates.

 All retro pay and certain types of supplemental pay are subject to a mandatory 22% federal withholding and 6.25% state withholding in addition to the regular FICA and Medicare deductions.